dividor/hdx-mcp/SECURITY.md

 #### ✅ Environment-Based Configuration
 - API keys are stored in environment variables, never hardcoded
-- `.env.example` provided for secure configuration setup
 - API keys are validated at startup but never logged
+- Configuration template provided for setup guidance

 #### ✅ Secure API Key Transmission
 - API keys transmitted via HTTP headers and query parameters as required by HDX